DAT4/os-man-shell/readme.md

 # Shell w.
 Pipe

 ## Manual

+### Quick start

 Execute the `shell.py` with

 ```bash
 python shell.py
 ```

-Then you will be presented with a shell which will be ready to accept your input.
+Then you will be presented with a fully functional shell, which is ready to accept your input.

-It will look something like this
+It will look something like this:

 ```bash
 ./your_path %